 Once you have gotten rid of Minecraft you can re-download it from the Minecraft website by following the links below.

 Re-installing Minecraft is a great way to fix your Minecraft if it hasn’t been working simply because it gives you brand new files to work from, which helps if anything has been corrupted or accidentally deleted from your computer.
+Working with robux generator could also help tweak things, learn how to get free robux here if you are interested.

 Sort Out Java